 \subsection{Two-round purification via noiseless transmission}

-Suppose that a channel $\mathcal{N}$ for a single-qubit carrier is noiseless, that is, $\mathcal{N}=\id$.
-Following the CAEPP, we find that once Alice and Bob accept a shared state after the protocol, the resulting state is given by,
+Suppose that a channel $\mathcal{N}$ for a single-qubit carrier is noiseless, that is, $\mathcal{N}=\id$. { For simplicity, assume Alice and Bob omit the \textbf{Pre-processing} at the first round.} Following the CAEPP, we find that once Alice and Bob accept a shared state after the protocol, the resulting state is given by,

 where \bea q_{00}' &= & \frac{q_{00}}{q_{00} + q_{01}},~~~ q_{01}'= \frac{ q_{01} }{q_{00} + q_{01}} \nonumber \eea and \bea q_{10}' =q_{11}'=0 \nonumber \eea One can observe that the protocol accepts Bell states $\phi^{\pm}$ with an even parity and rejects the others $\psi^{\pm}$ having an odd parity.